COVID-19 Updates from CISA

 We want to hear from you!
 How is this affecting you, your employees, your sales?
 What sort of support do you need?
 Are you making changes to your business that we can help promote?
 Please get in touch with email@example.com or firstname.lastname@example.org, or call the office at 413-665-7100.
 Staff is working remotely but will receive phone messages.

-CISA’s office is closed to the public and staff will be working remotely beginning 3/16/20.
+CISA’s office is closed to the public and staff is working remotely.
 Staff is available by email and will be checking voicemail remotely.